KiraCore/Kira-Protocol-Documentation/spec/iteration-1/kip_20.md

 ### Vote Types

-Vote types can be treated the same way as permissions that can be assigned to specific role or individual account actor.
+Vote types can be treated as permission parameter that can be assigned to specific role or individual account actor.

 * `abstain`
 * `yes`